AnotherCraft/ac-docs/docs/content/models.md

 ## OpenJSCAD `.js` files
 AnotherCraft supports defining models in OpenJSCAD `.js` files.
 The files are automatically compiled into `.obj` files in the background.
 See https://github.com/jscad/OpenJSCAD.org#documentation for OpenJSCAD info and documentation.

-The compiling to `.obj` files is done using the [JSCAD package](https://github.com/AnotherCraft/ac-jscad) that is shiped with the AC client.
+Compiling to `.obj` files is done using the [JSCAD package](https://github.com/AnotherCraft/ac-jscad) that is shiped with the AC client.

 ### Developing/preview of the OpenJSCAD files

 When creating the JSCAD models, it's of course very beneficial to have a live preview of the model.
 This can be done using the [openjscad.xyz website](https://openjscad.xyz/) (Chrome recommended).
 Loading the model up is a bit unintuitive, as the `Load a JSCAD project` works with project directories, not individual files, but you can load the single `.js` model file up by simply drag & dropping it to the window.

 To make the model files work both in the online editor and with the OpenJSCAD compiler, the header code should look like this: